qcri-social/AIDR/Collector-API.md

 The response of this service will be in JSON format.
 The details of attributes and their datatypes are as follows:

 `statusCode` represents one of the statutes mentioned and described above.

-`message`: this shows textual description of a given `statusCode`.
-This is useful especially in case of an error.
+`message`: this shows textual description of a given statusCode.

 Example:
 `{